 How to Create Pine Cone Christmas Trees

 My son loves collecting rocks, leaves, and also pine cones.
-Every year, he comes home from the park with an armload of pine cones and I try to find ways to fit it in my décor.
+Every year, he comes home from the park with an armload of pine cones and I try to find ways to fit them in my décor.
 This year, he picked a few large and very pretty pine cones.
 So, I decided to get crafty and created some miniature pine cone Christmas trees.
 Here are some ideas for creating your own pine cone Christmas trees.

 Disclosure: This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.